 The trips were all reportedly funded by the Ghana National Petroleum Corporation (GNPC).
 The government claims it had no money to buy crude to power some of the generating plants, but GNPC mysteriously had enough to fly supporters to Brazil.
 It wasn’t long ago that grown men were weeping in front of other men over similar decisions.
 The government didn’t learn anything from the 2014 World Cup mess.

 You all heard President John Mahama say, you (Ghanaians) have a short memory.
-Nothing upsets us for too long and no one gets punished for betraying our trust.
+Nothing upsets us for too long, and no one gets punished for betraying our trust.
 This victory is just the right dose of deception the government needed to induce the amnesia.
-Had the team won the trophy, that victory would’ve been used to whitewash the Ghana Football Association, the government, the Ministry of Sports and the Dzamefe Commission’s report.
+Had the team won the trophy, that success would’ve been used to whitewash the Ghana Football Association, the government, the Ministry of Sports and the Dzamefe Commission’s report.

 A win would have given us a false sense of importance and sent the government into believing (what the cool people describe as) their own ‘hype’ – that we are truly the best on this continent.